 The concept of paper mache has been around for longer than paper creation.
-Despite its age, through history, it has stayed strong in the crafting world.
+Despite its age, it has stayed strong in the crafting world throughout history.
 Paper mache has since been established as effective but easy to utilize.

-To those who have not had any experience with paper mache before, this craft may seem overwhelming.
+This craft may seem overwhelming to those who have not had any experience with paper mache before.

 Thankfully, everything down to the mixture you will use is things found in everyday life.
 Let’s get to everything that you need to know about paper mache.

 Paper mache, or papier mâché (“chewed paper” in French), is a method of art that involves paper and a paste that the artist creates.